camunda/sap-odata-connector/README.md

 # Camunda-SAP integration: SAP OData protocol outbound Connector

 Camunda Connector to interact with an SAP S/4 and ECC system via OData v2 + v4.
+It is distributed as [a Docker image](https://hub.docker.com/repository/docker/camunda/sap-odata-connector) and needs deployment to BTP.

 ## development hints